Tuttotorna/OMNIA/docs/WORK_STATE.md

 - with passing canonical tests
 - with frozen result JSONL artifacts
 - with frozen mini-result summaries
-- with reproducible rebuild and analysis scripts
+- with a reproducible local result pipeline

 This is the present meaning of the repository.